 Dubai has become one of the most preferred tourist destinations for people around the world; in fact, it is one of the top 10 destinations for tourists.
-The government plays a vital role in the far-reaching success of Dubai, a city that is full of resorts, marvellous buildings, eye-catching sceneries and hospitality.
+The government plays a vital role in the far-reaching success of Dubai, a city that is full of resorts, marvelous buildings, eye-catching sceneries, and hospitality.
 These factors are the reason behind people migrating in search of jobs and businesses in Dubai.

 The food & restaurant sector has witnessed a remarkable amount of growth in Dubai and Abu Dhabi.
 A market research by Euromonitor International states that there will be 19,000 outlets in addition to the restaurants in Dubai alone by 2019.
 Foodies from Asia, Europe, Australia, and America have contributed to the success of the restaurant business in Dubai.

 But before one makes the decision of opening a restaurant in Dubai, he/she needs to follow a code of conduct and needs to acquire some information.

 How to open a restaurant business in Dubai?

 Opening a restaurant in Dubai might be a daunting task for a rookie.
 So you need to plan each and every step carefully because skipping one step might get you into trouble with the authorities.
 Let’s see the steps involved in opening up a restaurant in Dubai.